gabriel/KBPGP/js/README.md

 1. Clone `openpgp.js` repo
 1. Remove crypto from external arrays in Gruntfile
 1. Run grunt
-1. Copy generated `openpgp.js` file here
+1. Copy generated `openpgp.js` to the build dir

 To use `openpgp.js` as the backend, change `main.js` to require openpgp instance of kbpgp.